Pursue Faith-rooted Community Transformation of Marginalized Urban Communities

-The Master of Arts in Transformational Urban Leadership (MATUL) is a unique community transformation program that prepares students to implement spiritual, socioeconomic, political, and environmental change throughout the world.
-Residence in or near marginalized urban communities enables students to combine living and learning in an integrated approach to leadership development, with a primary focus on improving opportunities for the urban poor.
+The Master of Arts in Transformational Urban Leadership (MATUL) is a unique community transformation program that prepares you to facilitate spiritual, socioeconomic, political, and environmental change throughout the world.
+While in the program, you will reside in or near marginalized urban communities, enabling you to combine living and learning in an integrated approach to leadership development, while focusing on improving opportunities for marginalized populations.

-- Field-based: Incarnational living, worshipping, serving, and learning within one of Los Angeles’ marginal neighborhoods, in an integrated approach to leadership development.
+- Field-based: Incarnational living, worshipping, serving, and learning within marginal neighborhoods in an integrated approach to leadership development.

-- Action-Reflection Learning: Integrate traditional classroom learning and theory with hands-on action and activism through internships and fieldwork.
+- Action-Reflection Learning: Integration of traditional classroom learning and theory with hands-on action and activism through practicums and fieldwork.

-- Scholar-Practitioners: Learn alongside instructors who specialize in urban transformation and actively serve the City.
+- Scholar-Practitioners: Learning alongside instructors who specialize in urban transformation and actively serve the City.

-- Accessible: Study in convenient City classes that allow for continued urban ministry engagement.
+- Accessible: Completing your degree through online (international) and hybrid (North American) classes that allow for continued urban missional engagement.

 Learn more about our faculty.

 Engage in true learning alongside the marginalized.